* London stock market closed on Monday

 * FTSE 100 down 0.1 pct, falls off 3-week highs

-The blue-chip FTSE 100 index was down by 0.1 percent, or 8.29 points, at 6,769.37 points going into the close of trading.
+The blue-chip FTSE 100 index was down by 0.1 percent, or 8.29 points, at 6,769.37 points.
 The London stock market is closed for a public holiday on Monday.

-The FTSE 100 hit a peak of 6,894.88 points in mid-May, its highest level since December 1999, but the market has since given up much of that ground due partly to worries over conflicts in Ukraine and also in Iraq.
+The FTSE 100 hit a peak of 6,894.88 points in mid-May, which marked its highest level since December 1999, but the market has since given up much of that ground due partly to worries over conflicts in Ukraine and Iraq.

 Basil Petrides, sales trader at Beaufort Securities, said investors could be tempted to sell out and book profits if the FTSE could not break above previous highs in the 6,830-6,890 points range set in the last two months.